csmertx/csmertx.github.io/README.md

 - [🔗 hugo-geekdoc theme (Github)](https://github.com/thegeeklab/hugo-geekdoc)

-### Want to help the website?

-- Bug reports big or small are always welcome

-> Opinions, critiques, and questions are weclome too

 ### Donations?
 Coffee?
 Pizza?

 > Please send all coffee and pizza to the link below